-You’ve made it through the IEC application process, paid for travel insurance and booked a flight to Vancouver.
-What next?
-Here’s everything you need to know about arriving in Vancouver for the start of your working holiday, including activating an IEC work permit.
+So you’ve made it through the IEC application process, paid for travel insurance and booked a flight to Vancouver.
+What’s next?

 Immigration at YVR

 If ANY of the details are wrong on the permit, politely ask the officer to correct the error.
 Ask for a supervisor if you need to.
-An incorrect expiry date or passport number is the most common mistake, especially if you have changed passport since applying for the IEC program.
-To help with either of these situations, print and carry a copy of these three CIC advice pages with you – POE validity, IEC bilateral agreements (showing maximum work permit validity for your country) and changing a passport after application.
+An incorrect expiry date is the most common mistake.

 Leaving YVR and Travelling Downtown

-Youth hostels or AirBnBs are the most value for money arrival options in Vancouver for IEC participants.
+Youth hostels or Airbnbs usually offer the best value for money for IEC participants arriving in Vancouver.

 Where to get your Social Insurance Number (SIN) in Vancouver